 The track owner, or authorized agent of the track owner, must present the unserviceable track and proof of purchase to a participating dealership.
 The track owner or authorized agent must also completely fill out and sign a Loc Performance Rubber Track Claim Form.
 This claim form must be accompanied by a clear and visible photograph of the warranty condition that made the track unserviceable.
-These should be sent to Loc Performance's operation.
-A common indication of a cut or foreign object damage warranty administrator.
-The track owner or authorized agent must pay for taxes, installation or any other additional service ordered at the time of adjustment.
+These should be sent to Loc Performance's pay for taxes, installation or any other additional service ordered at the time of adjustment.
 Warranty track must be purchased within 90 days of Loc Performance's approval of the warranty claim.